kvz/baseamp/README.md

 ### Release

-Releasing a new version to npmjs.org can be done via `make release-major` (or minor / patch, depending on the [semantic versioning](http://semver.org/) impact of your changes).
+Releasing a new version to npmjs.org can be done via `make release-patch` (or minor / major, depending on the [semantic versioning](http://semver.org/) impact of your changes).
 This:

  - updates the `package.json`
  - saves a release commit with the updated version in Git